JPMakesStuff/ScoreboardWiFiControl/README.md

 Graphics are included as a sprites file so there's only a single .png request (prevents upsetting Arduino's little web server as opposed to 10+ image requests)  If you want to insert your own logo and touch button graphics you could edit the [example .png graphic](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/sprites_example.png), keeping the same placement and dimensions, then ask ChatGPT to create the arduino_images.h file from your own .png file.

 I spent days reverse engineering this, drop me a line if it helped you, or if you've adapted it to another model scoreboard!
-If you'd like assistance in repair of your scoreboard or implementation of this new WiFi control method please contact me, hardware kits are available on my Etsy shop: [etsy.com/shop/JPElectron](https://www.etsy.com/shop/JPElectron)
+If you'd like assistance in repair of your scoreboard or implementation of this new WiFi control method please contact me.
+As of today I sell the [Arduino interface cable](https://www.etsy.com/listing/4490992543/arduino-to-baseball-scoreboard-control) on my Etsy shop and hope to offer full hardware conversion kits in the future if the demand is there.

 ## Hardware connections